 Bridges Over the Tees.
 C H Morris.
 2000

 There are two rail bridges at this location, the downstream one now being disused.
 The first rail bridge here, linking Stockton with the then small settlement of Middlesbrough, dated from 1830 and was the world's first railway suspension bridge, but was not a success, and was eventually replaced in 1844 by a 3 span trussed iron girder bridge designed by Robert Stephenson.
-Failure of similar designs elsewhere led to its being strengthened and eventually to its replacement by another bridge built alongside when the use of cast iron was prohibited on main line railway bridges.
-However Stephenson's 1844 bridge had its cast iron girders replaced in 1906 wth steel plate ones and it is still in use today unlike the later bridge which has became redundant and had its tracks lifted.
+Failure of similar designs elsewhere led to its being strengthened and eventually to its replacement by another bridge built alongside in 1882 when the use of cast iron was prohibited on main line railway bridges after a further failure of a bridge in Scotland.
+Plans to add an extra two tracks to the railway had already been well under way and the new bridge was quickly completed, taking the form of a riveted wrought iron plate girder bridge on cylindrical piers.
+The design of Stephenson's 1844 bridge caused congestion and so had its cast iron girders replaced in 1906 with mild steel plate girders.
+In 2008/09 the 1882 bridge which had been disused and had its tracks lifted was demolished, and a new bridge of steel and concrete on concrete piers erected in its place by Network Rail and Carillion Ciovil Engineering and designers HBPW Partners.
+The Stephenson bridge is not now used by rail traffic but still carries cables.

 Railway traffic over the bridges increased enormously as Teesside developed and despite some recent industrial decline, still remains busy with both freight and passenger trains.